 The Inventor of the Year award is sponsored by Commercialization at UHN and recognizes an individual or team whose invention has made a substantial and noteworthy commercialization contribution that is leading to ‘A Healthier World’.
 Read the full announcement here.

 Welcome to the latest issue of The Krembil.

-The Krembil is the official newsletter of the Krembil Research Institute (formerly the Toronto Western Research Institute).
+The Krembil is the official newsletter of the Krembil Research Institute.
 Research at Krembil is focused on finding innovative treatments and cures for chronic debilitating disorders, including arthritis and diseases of the brain and eyes.